dann1/one-deploy/arch_ha.md

     n1a1: { ansible_host: 10.2.50.10 }
 ```

-Then later, when you decide you want true HA, you can simply increase the number of Front-end machines and re-run the automation:
+Later, when you decide to implement true HA, you can simply increase the number of Front-end machines and re-run the automation:

 ```yaml
 frontend: